neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 .. sectionauthor:: Robert Lemke <robert@typo3.org>

-FLOW3 offers a caching framework to cache data.
+TYPO3 Flow offers a caching framework to cache data.
 The system offers a wide variety of options and storage solutions for different caching needs.
 Each cache can be configured individually and can implement its own specific storage strategy.